dnigh/ScoobyRom/ScoobyRom/README.md

 If you want to annotate a new ROM, I recommend specifying metadata and a suitable search range sooner than later, you'll get proper CID displayed in main window, better load speed and avoid looking at false data.

-Notes:

-*	Like for *RomRaider* export the XML comments are auto generated by *ScoobyRom* as these can be useful for verifying content.
-*	Any comments will be ignored and lost whenever XML is being saved, just the auto-generated ones will be there.
-*	In XML payload text special characters like "<" or "&" must be escaped.
-Either avoid these or use "& l t ;" or "& a m p;" etc.

-#### romid metadata
+#### 5.2.3) romid metadata
-Borrowed from RomRaider ECU def format, needed for RR-export anyway.
+Borrowed from *RomRaider* ECU def format, needed for "Export as -> RomRaider def XML" anyway.

-There's no UI yet, you'll have to edit XML manually.
+There is no UI dialog yet, you have to edit XML manually!

-In case you've got similar ROMs I would copy & paste whole romid-segment, then do the required changes.
+In case you've got similar ROMs I suggest copy & paste the whole romid-segment, then edit required changes.

 ScoobyRom itself currently does only use these elements

 *	internalidaddress
 *	internalidstring

 to verify the string from ROM and display it in main window title.
-All others are just being read and written.
+All others are just being read and re-written.

 ##### Full example content
 The following XML example file contains just two annotated tables for brevity: